jporeilly/Ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 * set PasswordAuthentication yes
 * switch to ansadmin user to generate ssh keys

-* update inventory file with IPs on nodes
+* update inventory file with IPs on Nodes

 </br>